ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/TRAJECTORY.md

 After this you want to put the csv file in the place where the site is reading data from, in this case it is reading from /var/www

     cp est.csv /var/www/

+## Visuals Created
+The chart is a multi-series line chart that is very similar to the one on http://pancancer.info/uploads.html .
+This Tehre are also tooltips that are included so you can hover over each point and see the data for that day.